New Explicit Constant-Degree Lossless Expanders: Introduction

 Theorem~\ref{thm:expanders} provides constant-degree lossless expanders with any constant ratio $|R(G)|/|L(G)|=\Theta(1)$ between the sizes of the left and right vertex sets.
 Highly unbalanced lossless expanders, where $|R(G)|/|L(G)|$ decays polynomially and the left-degree grows poly-logarithmically with the number of vertices, were constructed by \cite{ta-shma_lossless_2007,guruswami_unbalanced_2009,kalev_unbalanced_2022} to obtain randomness extractors.

-Our construction follows the same framework as the unique-neighbor expander constructions of \cite{alon_explicit_2002,asherov_bipartite_2023,hsieh_explicit_2023} in that we begin with a good spectral expander and then impose the structure of a smaller ``gadget graph'' locally in the neighborhoods of vertices in the spectral expander.
+Our construction follows the same framework as the unique-neighbor expander constructions of \cite{alon_explicit_2002,becker_symmetric_2016,asherov_bipartite_2023,hsieh_explicit_2023} in that we begin with a good spectral expander and then impose the structure of a smaller ``gadget graph'' locally in the neighborhoods of vertices in the spectral expander.
 In fact, our construction is essentially the same as the onesided unique neighbor expanders of \cite{asherov_bipartite_2023}, though we provide a new analysis in order to obtain the stronger object of onesided lossless expanders.
-Note that unlike lossless expanders, which require most vertices in the neighborhood of every sufficiently small set $S$ to be connected to $S$ by a unique edge, unique-neighbor expanders only require the existence of a single such vertex in the neighborhood of $S$.
+Note that unlike lossless expanders, which require most vertices in the neighborhood of every sufficiently small set $S$ to be connected to $S$ by a unique edge, unique-neighbor expanders only require the existence of a single such vertex\footnote{Some definitions of unique-neighbor expansion make the stronger requirement that at least a small constant fraction of the neighbors of $S$ are connected to $S$ by a single edge.
+However, this requirement is still weaker than lossless expansion.} in the neighborhood of $S$.
 Furthermore, whereas the analysis of \cite{asherov_bipartite_2023} requires the construction to be instantiated with an unbalanced bipartite Ramanujan graph with the optimal twosided expansion (of which few constructions are currently known), our analysis is more robust in that near-Ramanujan onesided expansion suffices (see Remark~\ref{remark:robustexp} for details).

 We construct our lossless expanders $G$ by combining a large unbalanced bipartite spectral expander $X$ with a constant-sized lossless expander (a ``gadget'') $G_0$ as follows.
 We let $L(G)=L(X)$ and $R(G)=R(X)\times R(G_0)$, and then let $G$ be the union of $|R(X)|$ copies of the gadget $G_0$.
 Specifically, we add to $G$ a copy of $G_0$ for each $v\in R(X)$ by associating neighbors of $v$ with left-vertices of $G_0$, and elements of $\{v\}\times R(G_0)$ with right-vertices of $G_0$.
 Note that this construction requires the right-degree of $X$ to equal $|L(G_0)|$.